The Best PCB Design and Manufacturing Practices for Moisture Management

 Varnishes: These have a natural resin base and come in a huge range of varieties.
 They have an equally large range of temperature tolerance, moisture protection, and flexibility.

 Acrylics: These are a good, general protection option.
-They also come with the added bonus that they are usually easy to remove from the board, if necessary.
+They also come with the added bonus that they are usually easy to remove from the circuit board, if necessary.

 Additionally, make sure to mask any components that shouldn’t be coated before you start protecting your boards.